eu-digital-identity-wallet/eudi-lib-kmp-statium/README.md

 It implements the Token Status List Specification [draft 10](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-10.html), and allows callers to check the status of a "Referenced Token" as defined in the specification, effectively enabling applications to verify if tokens are valid, revoked, or in other states.

+## Disclaimer

+The released software is an initial development release version:
+-  The initial development release is an early endeavor reflecting the efforts of a short time-boxed period, and by no means can be considered as the final product.
+-  The initial development release may be changed substantially over time, might introduce new features but also may change or remove existing ones, potentially breaking compatibility with your existing code.
+-  The initial development release is limited in functional scope.
+-  The initial development release may contain errors or design flaws and other problems that could cause system or other failures and data loss.
+-  The initial development release has reduced security, privacy, availability, and reliability standards relative to future releases.
+This could make the software slower, less reliable, or more vulnerable to attacks than mature software.
+-  The initial development release is not yet comprehensively documented.
+-  Users of the software must perform sufficient engineering and additional testing to properly evaluate their application and determine whether any of the open-sourced components is suitable for use in that application.
+-  We strongly recommend not putting this version of the software into production use.
+-  Only the latest version of the software will be supported

 ## Installation